Not sure where this little island is exactly located? Take a look at this series of maps and information about where Key West is.

 The historic, tropical island of Key West lies at latitude 24 degrees, 34 minutes – making it the southernmost point of the continental United States.

-It is easily reached from mainland Florida by:
+It is easily reached from mainland Florida by land, air, and sea:

 US1 Highway, also known as the Overseas Highway, connects Key West to the mainland via a succession of 40 bridges, the longest being the breathtaking Seven Mile Bridge.